andrey-torlopov/Nevod/Docs/QuickStart.md

 ```

 `SimpleEnvironment` ships with Nevod and conforms to `NetworkEnvironmentProviding`.
 Provide your own implementation if you need dynamic configuration (e.g. staging vs production).

+For authentication, use `AuthenticationInterceptor` with token models.
+For custom headers, use `HeadersInterceptor`.

 ### 4. Create Network Provider